neerajsingh0101/admin_data/README.markdown

 be restricted to allow editing of only one field.
 Look at the tips and trick section at the bottom of README for more information.

+* Allows applications to override the AdminData UI so admin_data pages match look and feel of the rest of your application.
+Look at the tips and trick section at the bottom of README for more information.

 ## Requirements

 * Rails project must be using Rails 2.2 or higher.